Survey calibration for causal inference: a simple method to balance covariate distributions: Summary

 \section{Summary}

-In this paper we have proposed a simple method for balancing distributions based on the theory of calibration estimators for quantiles.
-The proposed methods are flexible and allows the researcher to balance an arbitrary number of quantiles that may vary according to pre-treatment variables.
-In particular, if the researcher is interested in estimating a particular $\alpha$ quantile of treatment effects, they can focus on balancing only these $\alpha$ quantiles for continuous variables.
+In this paper we have proposed a~simple method for balancing distributions based on the theory of calibration estimators for quantiles.
+The proposed methods are flexible and allow the researcher to balance an arbitrary number of quantiles that may vary according to pre-treatment variables.
+In particular, if the researcher is interested in estimating a~particular $\alpha$ quantile of treatment effects, they can focus on balancing only these $\alpha$ quantiles for continuous variables.

 Furthermore, the proposed methods perform well for linear and especially for nonlinear and misspecified models.
 In the two simulation studies, we show that DEB and DPS reduce bias and RMSE for both average and quantile treatment effects.
 The DEB method is comparable to kernel entropy balancing, but significantly faster and less complicated.
 DPS outperformed the recently proposed integrated propensity score method.
 The proposed methods are computationally simple and can be implemented in existing statistical software (e.g. Stata, Python).
 For the purpose of this study, we developed the \texttt{jointCalib} package, which allows the user to run DEB with different distance functions, such as raking, logit, hyperbolic sinus or empirical likelihood.
 The DPS method is based on the \texttt{CBPS} package and uses its estimation techniques to balance means and quantiles.
+For implementation for other methods we suggest to use the \texttt{Weightit} package and methods that allow to specify \texttt{quantile} parameter.

-The main limitation of these methods is the uniqueness of the quantiles.
-For example, one may be interested in balancing the first and second quartiles, while these values may be exactly the same in the treatment group (e.g. equal to 0).
+The main limitation of the proposed approach is the uniqueness of the quantiles.
+For example, one may be interested in balancing the first and second deciles, while these values may be exactly the same in the treatment group (e.g. equal to 0).
 In such cases, the researcher has to carefully study the distribution of the pre-treatment variables in the control and treatment groups in order to select appropriate quantiles.
+This problem is also related to the selection of $\alpha$-quantiles, which could be solved with an appropriate penalty, but this requires further research.